QSMxT/QSMxT/docs/pages/3_installation.md

 ## HPC installation

 QSMxT can be installed on an HPC or Linux machine using [transparent singularity](https://github.com/neurodesk/transparent-singularity).
-Transparent singularity installs QSMxT using a singularity container and exposes the underlying tools to the host environment, which is necessary for HPCs using PBS Graph or SLURM.
+Transparent singularity installs QSMxT using an Apptainer container and exposes the underlying tools to the host environment, which is necessary for HPCs using PBS Graph or SLURM.

-1. Install or load [singularity](https://sylabs.io/guides/3.0/user-guide/quick_start.html) on your HPC
+1. Install or load [Apptainer](https://apptainer.org/docs/user/1.0/quick_start.html#quick-start) on your HPC
 2. Install the QSMxT container via [transparent singularity](https://github.com/neurodesk/transparent-singularity):
   {% capture code_block_content %}{% include transparent_singularity_install.sh %}{% endcapture %}
   {% assign code_block_content = code_block_content | replace: '${CONTAINER_VERSION}', site.CONTAINER_VERSION %}